Updated January 2019 by Hank Young

 - May be from the cover, or a title page (not a table of contents page, unless that's the only place the title appears)

-What would we like to see if you have it:
+What we would like to see if available:

 - Masthead data (“Journal of the Indecisive Scholar is published on occasion by Laser Printer Press …”)